BeAPI/bea-media-analytics/README.md

 ### Translation request / proposal

-_Waiting WordPress plugin : If you want to translate BEA - Find Media, the best way is to use the official way :
+_Waiting WordPress plugin : If you want to translate BEA - Media Analytics, the best way is to use the official way :
 [WordPress.org GlotPress](https://translate.wordpress.org/projects/wp-plugins/bea-media-analytics)._

 You can, of course, just [create a pull request](../../compare) to our repository if you already done the translation.